FatihBAKIR/UnityPacker/README.md

 # UnityPacker

-UnityPacker is a small tool that can create `UnityPackage` files without a Unity installation.
+UnityPacker is a small command line tool that can create `UnityPackage` files without a Unity installation.
+It is great for automated builds of Unity tools.

 Usage is very simple: